 And don’t forget you can plant those black oil bird seeds in a planter, too.
 Speaking of plants, there are many plants they you can plant to feed and shelter the surrounding animals.

 Shelter and Nesting

 If you have trees or shrubs nearby, the birds will appreciate it.
 They provide prime nesting sites, shelter during the cold and snowy winter months and a place to hide from predators.

-Some birds will nest in bird houses.
-Birdhouses are often sized for different birds.
+Some birds will nest in birdhouses.
+Birdhouses are sized for different birds.
 These guidelines are good for when you want to buy or make houses for your backyard.

 Providing nesting materials would help out the birds as they build their nests.
 String, dryer lint, yarn cut up from an old sweater, cotton batting, all make good nesting materials.
 A nylon mesh bag or an empty suet basket is a good container for putting out nesting materials.

-So, if your provide these things water, food, shelter, and nesting sites or materials, and you will attract birds to your yard.
+So, if you provide these things water, food, shelter, and nesting sites or materials, and you will attract birds to your yard.

 More Posts on Attracting Birds